Across the country, people with metal-on-metal hip implants are dealing with terrible pain on a...READ MORE

 Xarelto vs. Warfarin – A Side-By-Side Comparison

 For decades, people needing a blood thinner had only one option, warfarin (marketed under the brand name of Coumadin).
-In recent years, however, a new generation of anti-coagulants such as Xarelto (along with Pradaxa and Eliquis) have entered the market to challenge warfarin’s supremacy.
+In recent years, however, a new generation of anti-coagulants such as Xarelto (along with Pradaxa) have entered the market to challenge warfarin’s supremacy.
 Here is a look at how Xarelto stacks up against warfarin.

 The U.S. Food and Drug Administration (FDA) first approved warfarin in 1954.
 It is primarily used to prevent strokes in people with atrial fibrillation, people who have mechanical heart valves, and others who have blood clots in their legs (known as deep vein thrombosis).
 Doctors also prescribe it for patients who have suffered from a pulmonary embolism, a blood clot that has traveled to the lungs.
 Warfarin is an effective, time-tested drug but it is not without its drawbacks.